fishrscale/EVIAN/IDAT_processing_qc_report/README.md

 IDAT_process_and_QC.R generates a HTML QC report about the quality of .idat files provided through the input directory (Illumina Methyl Array technology) and process these .idat files to retrieve the Beta-values (≈ Methylation proportion) and M-values files.
 It also generates a second small HTML report to check that the beta-value density is improved after filtering/normalization.

+The available filters:
+* remove probes with high detection p-value (default: FALSE)
+* remove samples with too much probes with high detection p-value (default: TRUE)
+* remove samples with an insufficient Meth/Unmeth signal (default: TRUE)
+* remove probes associated to snps (default: TRUE)

+2 normalization methods are available here:
+* stratified quantile (= "quantile") (default)
+* funnorm

+No normalization is performed if only one sample is available.

 ## Installation

 Follow the instructions on the base *ReadMe.md* to install the EVIAN toolbox and use this script.